Hewson Clarke

 Hewson Clarke (bapt.
 18 March 1787 – bur.
-21 May 1817) was an English author, known for historical works.
+21 May 1817) was an English writer, known for historical works.
 In literary circles he became unpopular by satirising Lord Byron.

 Life

 Clarke was born in Maryport, Cumberland, and went to work for a Mr. Huntley, a chemist and druggist, in Gateshead.
 His early journalism brought him support from William Burdon, and a sizarship at Emmanuel College, Cambridge.
 He left Cambridge without a degree, and went to London, where he edited The Scourge, a monthly publication, contributed to The Satirist, and engaged in jobbing literary work.

 Clarke attacked characters so different as Joanna Southcott and Lord Byron.
 In The Satirist, Clarke libelled Byron, who in return wrote that he was "a living libel on mankind".

 From April to August 1811, he was committed to a debtors' prison in London.
 He died six years later in London.
 He was buried at St Dunstan-in-the-West Church on Fleet Street.

 There was doubt at the time as to the date of Clarke's death, with Eneas Mackenzie in 1827 asserting that he was already dead, "unnoticed and unlamented".
 Richard Welford in Men of Mark 'twixt Tyne and Tweed (1895) claimed he died in 1817, "seized with madness."
 Letters to Richard Alfred Davenport from Canada falsely claim he had emigrated, and was in Chambly, Quebec in 1845.